KingCrab84/Quiz/README.md

     + Go back button travels to the start of the quiz

 ## Psuedo code:
-* Create a timer attached to a button with a starting value of 0
-* When timer is pressed start a reverse countdown
-* Create a 0 for countdown
-* When countdown starts, start quiz
-* Start Quiz will be on appended page
-* Append the question: choices
 * When user selects the right answer, color purple shows on the tab
 * When user selects the right answer, color red shows on the tab
 * Final score will keep track of how many the user got right
-* Left over time will be deducted from final score
 * Final Score Appended page
 * Captures local storage
 * Travels to another HTML